Autry Student Attends SkillsUSA Conference in Washington D.C.

 The Autry culinary arts class is a one-year program.
 The school added new equipment for the kitchen, including professional ovens, cooking utensils and a pizza oven.
 Students will learn cafeteria-style cooking for Cafe Blu’ as well as a food truck and grab-and-go opportunities.

 Vandiver said she loves the new culinary arts program and her first semester learning what she waited so long to do.
-A senior at Kremlin-Hillsdale, she hopes one day to do farm-to-table cooking and own a restaurant, perhaps somewhere like Colorado.
+The 2022 Kremlin-Hillsdale graduate said she hopes one day to do farm-to-table cooking and own a restaurant, perhaps somewhere like Colorado.
 Vandiver said the graphic arts training also will help with her future plans.
 She currently volunteers for Cosabella Kitchen in Oklahoma City, a private event space offering French and Italian cuisine.

 Vandiver developed a love for cooking from her family and learned about Autry Tech from her three siblings.
 One sister took cosmetology and has opened her own salon.
 Her brother took air conditioning, and her other sister went through the nursing program at Autry.